Danjstr/donors_dw/README.md

 - Python - Contains three python scripts.
 These scripts need to be modified before use(Details provided in the Set-up and Daily Updates Section of this Read Me.
 - SQL - These scripts contain the details needed to create your database and all procedure.

+Documentation: Contains Project managment, Databases, ETL, Images and Analytics(Tableau).

+- Databases -

+- ETL - Contains a PDF with all ETL instructions.

+- Images - Contains a PDF with all ETL instructions.

-Documentation: Contains A high-Level project plan, Business Matrix, conceptual data model, Logical data model, Physical Data Model, Data Dictionary, and Basic use cases.
+- Project Managment - Contains A high-Level project plan, Business Matrix, conceptual data model, Logical data model, Physical Data Model, Data Dictionary, and Basic use cases.

 - High-Level project plan - Contains an excel table with detailed descriptions of our weekly goals.
 As well as a waterfall project overview populated from that excel sheet.